Beneficial-AI-Foundation/formal-containment/comms/odyssey/main.typ

   In the hopes of starting a new subfield of computer security, AI Safety Engineering, we define the Artificial Intelligence Confinement Problem (AICP) as the challenge of restricting an artificially intelligent entity to a confined environment from which it can’t exchange information with the outside environment via legitimate or covert channels if such information exchange was not authorized by the confinement authority
 ]

-The current formal containment work explores a restriction of Yampolskiy's AICP to the #imp programming language, where the confinement authority is the user providing precondition and postcondition backed by Lean.
+The current formal confinement work explores a restriction of Yampolskiy's AICP to the #imp programming language, where the confinement authority is the user providing precondition and postcondition backed by Lean.
 In fact, the setting is so restricted that we meet the Lampson rules almost for free.
-This makes a ripe opportunity for future work.

 See @Babcock2016Containment for a review of common software bugs and cybersecurity pitfalls, many of which are greatly alleviated if not outright blocked by formal verification.
 For something more modern, see @costa2025securingaiagentsinformationflow for the connection between LLM agents and information-flow security.